 Looking Closely at the Yildiz SPZ ME/12

-How well does the Yildiz SPZ ME/12 stack up against similar shotguns we have reviewed in the past?
-We’re going to take a look at how the shotgun was judged by our experts and see if it’s worth occupying a space on your shelf.
+How well does the Yildiz SPZ ME/12 stack up against similar shotguns we’ve reviewed in the past?
+We’re going to take a look at how the shotgun was judged by our experts and see if it’s worth occupying space on your shelf.

-The appearance and color for the stock, with its walnut finish, remind us of other shotguns, so at least they aren’t skimping in the design of this shotgun.
-You’ll appreciate the diamond pattern that lines the area around the trigger, giving you the sense that you are carrying an adult’s weapon and should treat it as such.
+The appearance and color for the stock, with its walnut finish, remind us of other shotguns.
+So, at least they aren’t skimping in the design of this shotgun.
+You’ll also appreciate the diamond pattern that lines the area around the trigger.

-The safety button is located in the usual location next to the barrel selection, but this one is manually operated.
-There’s only one indicator for its position, marked by a prominent “S.” You’ll need to remember your right or left for the barrels on this gun: the left position selects the bottom barrel to fire first.
+The safety button is in the usual location next to the barrel selection, but this one is manual.
+There’s only one indicator for its position, marked by a prominent “S.” You’ll need to remember your right or left for the barrels on this gun: The left position selects the bottom barrel to fire first.

-The size of the safety button on the Yildiz SPZ ME/12 is astonishingly small, especially compared to other over under shotguns that prioritize the placement of the button as being so close to the barrel selector.
-You’ll find the barrels put together based on monobloc, where a joint brings together two spigoted tubes.
+The size of the safety button on the Yildiz SPZ ME/12 is astonishingly small when compared to other over-under shotguns.
+You’ll also find the barrels put together based on monobloc, where a joint brings together two spigot tubes.

 Using the Yildiz SPZ ME/12 in the Field and on the Range

-When it came time for us to use the SPZ ME/12 for live shooting, we performed the usual testing we did with other shotguns on this site.
-We fired off several shots, and while the dimensions are great and the comfort level was approved, we did run into a problem or two when we ran it through the end of testing.
+When it came time for us to use the Yiltz SPZ ME/12 for live shooting, we performed the usual testing.
+We fired off several shots, and while the dimensions are great and the comfort level was approved, we did run into a problem or two.

-The Yildiz is loud.
-Yes, it’s a shotgun, and you should expect some noise to come with a firearm, but we were amazed at how much we could still hear the shot ringing in our ears with the proper protective equipment.
+The Yildiz SPX ME/12 is loud.
+Yes, it’s a shotgun, and you should expect some noise to come with a firearm.
+But we were amazed at how much we could still hear the shot ringing in our ears.
+And that’s with the proper protective equipment.